-For further information about BIV funds, please contact Network Manager, Dr Caroline Calvert (caroline.calvert@york.ac.uk).
+For further information about BIV funds, please email hvb-network@york.ac.uk.

 Applications for BIV can be submitted at any time and will be reviewed at the next possible Review Panel meeting - these take place quarterly, however, we need at least five weeks to process your application so that it can be checked and reviewed.
 The closing date for receipt of applications for review at the next panel meeting are advertised on the Network website and in the Network's email newsletter.
 Any applications received after the published closing date for the next review meeting will be held for review at a future meeting.
-Forthcoming deadlines: 8 January 2020, 12 May 2020 and 5 October 2020.
-Applications should be submitted by 11:00 on the closing date.
+Forthcoming deadlines: Applications should be submitted by 10:00, 29th March 2022 for review in April 2022.